 Hi, everyone!
-My name is He Ren, and very welcome to my personal homepage!
-I am a Ph.D. student in the Measurement & Statistics program at University of Washington.
+My name is He Ren (pronunciation /xɤ̂ ʐən˧˥/ or "huh zhen"), and very welcome to my personal homepage!
+I am a Ph.D. candidate in the Measurement & Statistics program at University of Washington.

 I am committed to the development and improvement of quantitative educational measurement methods, with a particular focus on promoting fairness and addressing ethical challenges through interpretable and valid measurements.
-I am also passionate about integrating AI with psychometric principles to develop transparent, fair, and socially responsible models that bridge the gap between statistics, computer science and social science.
-As a researcher working at the intersection of these fields, I am grateful for the opportunity to contribute to and strengthen the connections between these disciplines.
+I am also passionate about bridging AI and psychometrics, using psychometric principles to guide the development of transparent, fair, and socially responsible AI, while also leveraging AI to advance methods and applications of psychometrics.
+My work seeks to connect statistics, computer science, and social science in ways that enrich all three disciplines.

 I look forward to any potential collaborations.
 If you are also interested in the methodology or application of quantitative measurement methods, feel free to contact me.
 Let’s have some fun!